tselane2110/coursera-helper/README.md

 1. **CAUTH (recommended)**

-   Just use the `--cauth 'CAUTH-value-from-browser'` option when running the program.
+   Just use the `--cauth CAUTH-value-from-browser` option when running the program.

    [How to get the cauth value?](#CAUTH)